uidev547/uvCharts/readme/uvcharts_quick_start_guide.md

 The graph definition defines whether the chart is multiseries or single series based on the no.of elements in the categories array and thus has a uniform representation throughout.

 We hope the tutorial was helpful enough to get you to begin using uvCharts.

-### To be implemented
-- uvCharts interface to configure and modify the chart in real time (under development)

-## uvData
-uvData is a JavaScript based data manipulation library which acts on a ist of JSON Object (A list of Tuples).
-It is still work in progress and can be used to do complex operations on data.

-Together with uvCharts, it will provide enough options to play around with data and visualize it in whichever way you would like to have it.

-## Contributors

-- Kiran Danduprolu (hashd)
-- Sanjay Pavan (sanjaypavan)
-- Priyanka Dudani (priyankadudani)
-- Madhur Shrimal (shrimalmadhur)
-- Krishnamraj Goud (ksnov)